claudio-silva/grunt-angular-builder/README.md

 # Documentation

 > Note: in this documentation, whenever I say 'context' (as in 'wrap code in an isolated context'), I mean a javascript **scope**.
-The term 'scope' is avoided to prevent being mistaken with the Angular concept of scope.
+The term 'scope' is avoided to prevent it from being mistaken with the Angular concept of scope.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`